 - Put your contact number on the schedule.
 This gives people easy access when they need to make a change to their nursery commitment.

 If you’ve found this article helpful, please leave a comment below to let me know.
 You can also ask a follow up question or share your own thoughts.
 Some of the best tips on this website come from readers, so don’t be shy.
-Click here to leave a comment.
+If you used our Church nursery schedule template, please leave a comment to let us know!